clairvoyant/cblas/README.md

 This UNIT provide binding to libraries that use the CBLAS interface.

-Requirements
+Objetives
 ------------
 The main requirements during the implementation of the CBLAS Unit where:

-   * Reuse of the  CBLAS interface.
+   * Reuse of the  CBLAS C interface.
    * Dynamic linking.
    * Runtime selection of the library, the unit shall be able to select the library during execution.
    * Hide the Windows/Linux/OSX details.